-- 4.3.1 Only one bridge per school may compete in a Regional Event, and a school may compete in only one Regional Event. - 4.3.2 A school is eligible to compete if it has an engineering program and is licensed or chartered in the USA or a territory of the USA. - 4.3.3 A team shall consist only of undergraduate and graduate students enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year. - 4.3.4 The official scoring spreadsheet shall be used, and all teams shall be listed on that spreadsheet.
-The official scoring spreadsheet may be downloaded from www.aisc.org/ssbc. - 4.3.5 The host school shall promptly submit the completed official scoring spreadsheet for a Regional Event to universityprograms@aisc.org.
-Teams from that Regional Event will not be invited to the Student Steel Bridge Competition- National Finals until the spreadsheet is received and eligibility is confirmed.
+4.3.1 Only one bridge per school may compete in a Regional Event, and a school may compete in only one Regional Event.

+4.3.2 A school is eligible to compete if it has an ABET accredited engineering program and is licensed or chartered in the USA or a territory of the USA.

+4.3.3 A team shall consist only of undergraduate and graduate students enrolled at the school for which they are representing during all or part of the fall through spring of the current competition academic year.

+4.3.4 The official scoring spreadsheet shall be used, and all teams shall be listed on that spreadsheet.
+The official scoring spreadsheet may be downloaded from www.aisc.org/ssbc.

+4.3.5 The host school shall promptly submit scans of the individual team's data forms and the completed official scoring spreadsheet file for the Regional Event to ssbcscorekeeper@aisc.org.
+Teams from that Regional Event will not be invited to the Student Steel Bridge Competition National Finals until the data forms and scoring spreadsheet file are received and eligibility is confirmed.

-NATIONAL FINALS 4.4
+4.4 NATIONAL FINALS

-- A team is eligible to be invited to compete in the National Finals if it is ranked for awards at its Regional Event. - 4.4.2 The maximum number of eligible teams from a Regional Event that will be invited rev 1 to compete in the National Finals is based on the number of non guest teams at that Regional Event that competed (that is, presented bridges and staged them for timed construction). - (1) The single eligible team with the best overall performance rating will be invited from a Regional Event in which two, three, or four teams competed. - (2) The top two eligible teams in overall performance will be invited from a Regional Event in which five to thirteen teams competed. - (3) The top three eligible teams in overall performance will be invited from a Regional Event in which fourteen to twenty-one teams competed. - (4) The top four eligible teams in overall performance will be invited from a Regional Event in which twenty-two or more teams competed. - 4.4.3 A team competing at the National Finals shall consist only of undergraduate and graduate students who were enrolled at the school for which they are representing during all or part of the academic year leading up to the National Finals. - 4.4.4 Bridges may be modified in preparation for National Finals.
+4.4.1 A team is eligible to be invited to compete in the National Finals if it is ranked for all awards at its Regional Event.

+4.4.2 The maximum number of eligible teams from a Regional Event that will be invited to compete in the National Finals is based on the number of non guest teams at that Regional Event that competed (that is, presented bridges and staged them for timed construction).

+- (1) The single eligible team with the best overall performance rating will be invited from a Regional Event in which two to five teams competed. - (2) The top two eligible teams in overall performance will be invited from a Regional Event in which six to eleven teams competed. - (3) The top three eligible teams in overall performance will be invited from a Regional Event in which twelve to seventeen teams competed. - (4) The top four eligible teams in overall performance will be invited from a Regional Event in which eighteen or more teams competed.

+4.4.3 A team competing at the National Finals shall consist only of undergraduate and graduate students who were enrolled at the school for which they are representing during all or part of the academic year leading up to the National Finals.

+4.4.4 Bridges may be modified in preparation for National Finals.